Jozys/Jozys/README.md

 ### Hi there 👋

-<p> My name is Joshua and I am a (mostly) frontend developer from Germany.
+<p> My name is Joshua and I am a fullstack developer from Germany.
 Most of the time I work on applications for frontend and sometimes backend stuff too, for school projects, see at @ProjektKursInfo. </p>

 [![GitHub stats](https://github-readme-stats.vercel.app/api?username=Jozys&count_private=true)](https://github.com/Jozys)